top of page

 Application of Fundamental Rights on Same-Sex Marriage

 In the case of Navtej Singh Johar v.
 Union of India, 2018, the bench of 5 judges constituted in this landmark case where the Supreme Court decriminalised homosexuality by striking down section 377 of the Indian penal code, 1860.
-It not only violates Articles 14 or 15 but also 21.
+It not only violates Articles 14 or 15 but also 21

 In the case of Supriyo Chakraborty v.
 Union of India, a bench of 5 judges was constituted where the court stated that there is no fundamental right to marry, but some aspects are located in Article 21 of the right to marry.
 In this case, all the personal laws were challenged but the court only took the view of a special marriage act to avoid the conflict with the personal laws.
 It was their unanimous decision not to read the right to marry as a fundamental right for all persons, including heterosexual and non-heterosexual.”
 The recognition of same-sex marriage as a legal right can only be given by the parliament and not by the courts.
 With the aspect of choosing the partner, the court has developed a Revolutionary Interpretation from the Lata Singh case to the Shafin Jahan case.

 Solicitor General of India, Tushar Mehta, told the bench that there is a distinction between the right to marry and the right to choose a partner.
 He also said that, on the one hand, they don’t want the state to interfere in their relationships and on the other hand, they are compelling the court to recognise same-sex marriage.
 The Chief Justice of India said that same-sex relationships are not new to Indian culture.
 Furthermore, it was argued that same-sex marriage is a part of our culture, but in recent times, the right to marriage is connected with procreation, and the legislatures are related to that only.
-In the USA the case of Obergefell V. Hodges, 2015, the court stated that same-sex couples have a fundamental right to marry.
+In the USA, in the case of Obergefell V. Hodges, 2015, the court stated that same-sex couples have a fundamental right to marry.

 Conclusion